thcopeland/amc2bvh/README.md

  $ amc2bvh 06.asf 06_15.amc --help              # show the help message
 ```

 Although there's room for improvement, `amc2bvh` is plenty fast.
-It converts a 5594-frame animation on a 30-bone skeleton in about a third of a second.
+It converts a 5594-frame animation on a 30-bone skeleton in about a third of a second, most of which is spend in IO calls.

 #### Caveats

-`amc2bvh` performs a straightforward, one-to-one conversion from ASF/AMC files to BVH files.
+- `amc2bvh` performs a straightforward, one-to-one conversion from ASF/AMC files to BVH files.
 One consequence of this is that the resulting BVH file may contain bones of zero length.
 I have not found this to be a serious issue, but it causes some importers (Blender, in particular) produce warnings.
+If this proves to be a problem, we could patch it by setting the bone lengths to some small nonzero value.

+- For simplicity, `amc2bvh` allows bones to have at most a fixed number of children, specified by the `-c` flag.
+The default value is 6, which should be more than sufficient for human models.
+However, if you get an error like `Error: Bone 'root' has X children, max permitted is Y`, pass `-c X` on the command line.

 ## License (MIT)